-Nella Larsen (1891-1964) may not have produced a large body of writing, but is considered one of the most influential voices of the Harlem Renaissance.
+Nella Larsen (April 13, 1891 –March 30, 1964), was an American author born in Chicago.
+She may not have produced a large body of writing, but is considered one of the most respected voices of the Harlem Renaissance.
 She went on to be the first black woman to graduate from library school and to receive the Guggenheim Fellowship for creative writing.
 When not writing, she worked as a nurse (at the Tuskegee Institute) and a children’s librarian.

 Biographies about Nella Larsen

 - In Search of Nella Larsen: A Biography of the Color Line by George Hutchinson

 - Nella Larsen, Novelist of the Harlem Renaissance: A Woman’s Life Unveiled by Thadious M. Davis

 - Nella Larsen Letters, 1928 – The New York Public Library, New York, NY

 - Nella Larsen’s Grave – Cypress Hills Cemetary, Brooklyn, NY

 Nella Larsen Quotes

 “It was . . . enough to suffer as a woman, an individual, on one’s own account, without having to suffer for the race as well.
 It was brutality, and undeserved.”
 (Passing, 1929)

 “These people yapped loudly of race, of race consciousness, of race pride, and yet suppressed its most delightful manifestations, love of color, joy of rhythmic motion, naive, spontaneous laughter.
 Harmony, radiance, and simplicity, all the essentials of spiritual beauty in the race they had marked for destructions.”
 (Quicksand, 1928)